wkcosmology/wkcosmology.github.io/blog/md/mouse_free_macos.md

 ## Maximize your working area

-As I mentioned before, I do not need to click to open apps or any file, so I will hide the dock and this gives my extra working space.
+As I mentioned before, I do not need to click to open App or any file, so I will hide the dock and this gives my extra working space.
 Another thing that annoys me is the menu bar, so I also hide it.